Stye Treatment Online

 • Frequent eye rubbing: This can introduce bacteria to the sensitive areas around the glands and follicles of the eyelids.

-Treatment of stye
+Treatment of Stye

 The treatment of a stye focuses on alleviating symptoms, promoting healing, and preventing further infection.